Taxes now or later? IRA answers from an advisor.

 - Tax-free inheritance.
 When your beneficiaries inherit IRA assets, in most cases they are required to distribute those assets within 10 years of your passing.
 For traditional IRA assets, those distributions will be considered taxable income, while assets in a Roth IRA are typically tax-free.

 If you're ready to get started, we offer tutorials to make the process easy.

-The amount you convert to a Roth IRA is taxable, but you don’t have to withhold taxes during the conversion.
-You can opt to pay when you file your tax return; however, if the tax bill is large enough, you could be subject to late payment penalties.
+The amount you convert to a Roth IRA is taxable, but you don't have to withhold taxes during the conversion.
+You can opt to pay taxes on a Roth conversion when you file your tax return; however, if the tax bill is large enough, you could be subject to late payment penalties.
 Review your overall tax situation with a tax advisor and make estimated tax payments as necessary, ideally from non-IRA assets.

 Paying taxes from nonretirement sources allows you to maximize the benefit of the conversion by having more dollars grow in the Roth rather than being used to cover the tax bill.

 When isn't a conversion a good fit?

 One of the biggest drawbacks to a conversion is the tax bill.
 If you're still earning significant income, you're most likely in a higher tax bracket now than you will be during retirement.
 In that case, you're probably better off keeping your money in a traditional IRA, since the conversion could come with significant taxes.